 To the best of our knowledge, there has not been yet any challenge to the recognition of English proceedings in France following the Brexit implementation date.

 Can debtors incorporated elsewhere enter into restructuring or insolvency proceedings in the jurisdiction?
 What are the eligibility requirements?
 Are there any restrictions?
+Which country does your jurisdiction have the most cross-border problems with?

 - Companies incorporated in an EU member state

 As stated above, a company incorporated in another Member State could enter into insolvency proceedings if its COMI is in France.
-However, if such debtor has only an “establishment” in France and “main” insolvency proceedings have already been opened in another Member State, French courts have jurisdiction to open “secondary proceedings” only and restricted to the debtor’s assets located in France.
+However, if such debtor has only an “establishment” in France and “main” insolvency proceedings have already been opened in another Member State, French courts have jurisdiction to open “secondary proceedings” only and such proceedings are restricted to the debtor’s assets located in France.

 - Companies incorporated outside an EU Member State